idaholab/MontePy/doc/source/developing.rst

 There are pointers you just don't see them.
 If these examples aren't clear reach out to one of the core developers.

-Montepy abuses pointers a lot.
+MontePy abuses pointers a lot.
 This will talk a lot like a Rust reference book about ownership and borrowing.
 There aren't true parallels in python though.
 In this section ownership is considered the first instance of an object,